MarcoPolo/new-preferred-address/draft-munizaga-quic-new-preferred-address.md

 ~~~
 NEW_PREFERRED_ADDRESS Frame {
   Type (i) = 0x1d5845e2,
+  Sequence Number (i),
   IPv4 Address (32),
   IPv4 Port (16),
   IPv6 Address (128),
   IPv6 Port (16),
 }
 ~~~

+Following the common frame format described in {{Section 12.4 of QUIC-TRANSPORT}}, ACK_FREQUENCY frames have a type of 0x1d5845e2, and contain the following fields:

+Sequence Number:

+: A variable-length integer representing the sequence number assigned to the NEW_PREFERRED_ADDRESS frame by the sender so receivers ignore obsolete frames.
+A sending endpoint MUST send monotonically increasing values in the Sequence Number field to allow obsolete NEW_PREFERRED_ADDRESS frames to be ignored when packets are processed out of order.

+IPv4 and IPv6 Address and Port:

+: Analogous to the preferred_address transport parameter, this frame contains an address and port for both IPv4 and IPv6.
+The four-byte IPv4 Address field is followed by the associated two-byte IPv4 Port field.
+This is followed by a 16-byte IPv6 Address field and two-byte IPv6 Port field.
+After address and port pairs, a Connection ID Length field

 NEW_PREFERRED_ADDRESS frames are ack-eliciting, and MUST only be sent in the application data packet number space.